takogames/Slim-Garfield-for-speedrunning/README.md

 https://planetclue.com/garfieldplus

 # Installation
-To install, simply put all the files contained in the zip into the directory of your garfield.exe file.
+To install, simply put all the files contained in the repo into the directory of your garfield.exe file.